philgyford/django-docker-example/README.md

 It's taken me a while to piece the Docker stuff together and I'm definitely not confident that it's ideal.
 But, so far, it seems to work.

+Many of the notes below are so I don't forget anything; some might be useful to others too.

 ## Start it